radu2020/deliveryhero/README.md

     deactivate
     ```

-## Why we use AWS Powertools ?
+## About AWS Powertools

 This project uses AWS Powertools for Python which provides pre-built utilities like structured logging, tracing, and metrics that follow AWS best practices.

 Using Powertools helps you write cleaner, more reliable, and production-ready Lambda functions faster, while also making observability (logs, traces, metrics) much easier to implement and maintain.

-## Thank you for your time and attention!
+## Thank you for your time and attention! 🫶